 Child Support and Alimony Lien

-sell home with lien North Carolina
+How to sell a house with a lien on it North Carolina

 To sell a North Carolina house with one or more liens, you can adhere to the procedure outlined in this section.
 It is advised that the steps detailed below should be addressed before advancing with the sale.